philippmuench/plasmidminer/README.md

 ## usuage

-download the dataset from ncbi and train/evaluate model
+this script downloads the train/test dataset from ncbi and creates various models

 ```
 python plasmidminer/plasmidminer.py -h